burakaksoy/TeachPendant-Sawyer/ReadMe.md

 **NOTE:**

-*A question: Can I use Ubuntu Xenial(16.04) and ROS kinetic instead of Bionic and Melodic?*
+*A question: Can I use Ubuntu Xenial(16.04) and ROS kinetic, (or previous Ubuntu and ROS versions)?*

 *Answer: The teach pendant will be targeting a minimum Python version of 3.6.
 Version 3.6 added some important features like type hints.
 Unfortunately Ubuntu Xenial uses Python 3.5, so we will need to use a minimum of Ubuntu Bionic.*